arcmite/arc-website/getting-started.md

 <!-- TODO: ADD REFERENCES TO PETER'S CREATOR PROFILE FOR THIS SECTION -->

-Pure is a comprehensive weather and lighting framework developed by **[Peter Boese]({{/creators/peter-boese/ | relative_url }})**.
+Pure is a comprehensive weather and lighting framework developed by [Peter Boese]({{ "/creators/peter-boese/" | relative_url }}).
 It replaces older systems like SOL, and is the current standard for enhanced visuals and weather control in Assetto Corsa.

 Pure is only available through Boese's Patreon: